 I lost my Dad on Christmas Eve when I was just 16.
-The next year my Mom, Grandma and I took our holiday grief on vacation and found ourselves on a beach in Hawaii for the holiday season.
+The next year my Mom, Grandma and I took our holiday grief on vacation and found ourselves on a beach in Hawaii for the festive season.
 It was a great way to break with the traditions and memories none of us wanted to face.

 My most vivid memory of that Hawaiian vacation was sitting next to an older gentleman at dinner on Christmas Eve and noticing he was wearing the exact same sweater my Dad would’ve been wearing.
 It brought my grief right up to the surface and I left the dinner to go down to the beach and cry.

 Needless to say, it’s been a long time since I felt untarnished joy and happiness during the holiday season.
 But, I believe that we are deserving of joy during the holidays, even if it comes balanced with the heartache and longing for the person we love and are missing deeply.

 In my book, From Grief to Growth, I talk about an essential element of healing that is learning to hold both joy and sadness in the same moment.
 There is no more challenging time to do this than the holidays.
 This is why I've put together these ten easy-to-follow tips that will support you as you navigate this festive season.

 Grappling with holiday grief is a challenge shutterstock/Zivica Kerkez

 I don’t like to say ‘survive the holidays,’ because I want to encourage you to have the mindset that you're always fully capable of more than survival.
 These are simple, practical tips that don’t require a lot on your part, but are focused to help you the most this time of year.